thenexthub/package-manager/Documentation/ModuleAliasing.md

 If module alias values defined upstream are conflicting downstream, they can be overridden by chaining; add an entry to the `moduleAliases` parameter downstream using the conflicting alias value as a key and provide a unique value.
 Note that this should be a particularly rare occurrence since prefixing a module alias with its package identifier will usually give it a globally unique alias.
 However, if this does occur then chaining can be a solution.

-To illustrate, the `swift-draw` and `swift-game` packages are modified to have the following dependencies and module aliases.
+To illustrate, the `codira-draw` and `codira-game` packages are modified to have the following dependencies and module aliases.

-Package manifest `swift-draw`
+Package manifest `codira-draw`
 ```
 {
-    name: "swift-draw",
+    name: "codira-draw",
     dependencies: [
         .package(url: https://.../a-utils.git),
         .package(url: https://.../b-utils.git),